SaaS App Click Tracking 101: How to Track User Engagement With Your WebApp

 Let’s look at the most popular click trackers for gathering data from a web app.

-The tool records any interactions with your site, from mouse movements to white space clicking, and creates a snapshot of the landing page, marking hot and cold areas.
+The tool records any interactions with your app, from mouse movements to white space clicking, and creates a snapshot, marking hot and cold areas for you to see the complete picture.

 UX click tracking using feature tagging

-But there’s another way to analyze user behavior in web apps.
+But there’s another way to analyze user behavior in SaaS apps.

 UI tagging or feature tagging is a popular way to track feature engagement inside your app.